LessLawn.com... when lawn isn't your ideal landscape

 A winding path entices explorers into the woods.

 A woodland generates a subtle hush and a reminder that nature is indeed awesome.
-It has atmosphere, personality, and four-season interest; will last for generations; and tempers the surrounding climate.
-It can add to your property value... but more importantly, it will add to your quality of life.
+It has atmosphere, personality, and four-season interest, and it will last for generations.
+It can add to your property value and your quality of life.

 Discover the Benefits

 Planting trees, even small ones, can have an immediate impact.
-Trees add height and all-season focal points, offer a desirable alternative for areas of unwanted lawn (especially if you plant a grove and smother the lawn between them), create the opportunity for a new planting bed at their feet, and attract birds and butterflies.
+Trees add height and all-season focal points, offer a desirable alternative for areas of unwanted lawn, create the opportunity for a new planting bed at their feet, and attract birds and butterflies.

 From three to ten years after they're planted, trees start to have a larger effect on their surroundings:

 • Larger trees can insulate your home from extreme heat and cold.
 According to the U.S. Department of Energy, "landscaping may be your best long-term investment for reducing heating and cooling costs", and properly sited trees can cut your fuel consumption by 25% to 40%, cooling the air under them by nine to twenty-five degrees Fahrenheit in the summer and insulating house walls from heat-stealing winter winds.
-Read the DOE's Fact Sheet titled "Landscaping for Energy Efficiency".
+Learn about energy-efficient landscape design.

 • Trees filter the air and make it healthier for humans to breathe.
 Not only do they make oxygen, but they also store nutrients that would otherwise be converted to greenhouse gases such as carbon dioxide, methane, and nitrous oxide.
 They anchor soil and prevent erosion, which delivers excess nutrients to water ecosystems.
 Read the Ecological Society of America's 13-page paper titled "Ecosystem Services: Benefits Supplied to Human Societies by Natural Ecosystems".

 • Mature trees can add thousands of dollars to the value of your property and increase its sales appeal, according to several studies cited by the American Nursery and Landscape Association.
-Read more about "The Value of Plants and Landscaping".
+Read more about the dollar value of landscaping.

 Choose a Style

-The character of a woodland varies from forbidding to inviting, serenely minimal to wildly crowded, dark shade to dappled -- choose the character you like, but make sure before you invest your money, effort, and time that your land will support the style of woodland you choose.
+The character of a woodland can vary from forbidding to inviting, serenely minimal to wildly crowded, dark shade to dappled.
+Choose the character you like, but make sure before you invest your money, effort, and time that your land will support the style of woodland you choose.

 Here are just a few of the possible woodland ecosystems: